nagasudhirpulla/grafana-api-backend-datasource/README.md

 2. Build backend plugin binaries for Linux, Windows and Darwin with ```mage -v``` or ```mage -v build:windows``` for building only for windows

 3. List all available Mage targets for additional commands using ```mage -l```

+4. Test for backend datasource located at `plugin_test.go`.
+Test can be run easily in vs code with GO VS code extension installed

 ## Learn more